 PLEASE NOTE: The Sonoma Clean Power Business Office is closed, and this meeting will be conducted entirely by teleconference.
-Due to the Governor's Executive Order N-29-20, all questions and public comment need to be submitted in written format.

-We ask that should you want to submit public comment that you do so by email before the item is discussed by the Committee.
+We ask that should you want to submit public comment that you do so by email before the item is discussed by the Board.
 Please state the agenda item number that you are commenting on and limit written comments to three hundred (300) words.
 Comments can be sent to meetings@sonomacleanpower.org.

-Written comments received prior to the meeting and/or the public comment period for the agenda item you wish to comment on will be read into the record.
+Written comments received prior to the meeting and/or the agenda item you wish to comment on will be read into the record.